kohei-us/mdds/doc/segment_tree.rst

 `Segment tree <https://en.wikipedia.org/wiki/Segment_tree>`_ is a data structure designed for storing one-dimensional intervals or segments, either overlapping or non-overlapping.
 It is useful for detecting all the segments that contain a specific point.
-Each segment has start and end points where the start point is inclusive and the end point is not.
-The version of segment tree implemented in mdds allows associating a value with each segment.
+Each segment has start and end positions where the start position is inclusive while the end position is not.
+The version of segment tree implemented in mdds allows associating a value with each segment so that you can use it as an associative container.

 Quickstart
 ----------